Chustinjeng/IT1244-project/README.md

 ## Instructions

 All instructions, with documentation and explanation, have been written in the same notebook as the code.
-Do follow these instructions and you will be able to see the results of our model!
+Do follow the instructions and run the cells and you will be able to see the results of our model!